brunobrr/bdc/README.md

 5.  **Time**: flagging and, whenever possible, correction of inconsistent collection date.

-Aim to facilitate the interpretation and visualization of results, in each step of the workflow a report and figures are created.
-Further, standardized databases resulting from each step of the workflow as well as databases containing information needing further inspection are automatically saved.
+Aim to facilitate the interpretation and visualization of results, reports and figures are created in each step of the workflow.
+Further, standardized databases resulting from each step as well as data needing further inspection are automatically saved in the “Output” folder.

-## Installation
+### Installation

 You can install the released version of “BDC” from [github](https://github.com/brunobrr/bdc) with: